stamatics/mathemania/index.md

 ### FAQ
 1. I do not know higher Mathematics.
 Can I participate?

-Absolutely yes!
+Yes.
 Absolutely **no question** in Mathemania 2020 requires any Mathematics knowledge, above high school level.
-If you are willing to challenge your brain with some puzzles, jump in and register.
+Although having some exposure to higher Math might help you, but is by no means required.

 2. I am not from IITK/ not a UG student/ not a student.
 Can I participate?